 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.

-We will receive the report from our developer on Friday 25 September.
-We will then write here details of where the site does not meet the regulations and what information is not easy to use.
+We will write here details of where the site does not meet the regulations and what information is not easy to use.

 Where we think we cannot make the changes that make our information easy to use: